 Usually nothing.
 The pretax deductions are already recorded in payroll.
 Your W-2 will report your wages in boxes 1, 3, and 5 for you.
 Those numbers have the pretax spending amounts already factored in.

 What do the numbers in Box 14 on my W-2 mean?

 Depending on your payroll system, you may see pretax total deductions reported in Box 14.
 There isn't a place on form 1040 (aka your tax return) to enter in the information from Box 14.
-It is included in the W-2 for the IRS’ information purposes only.
+Its inclusion in the W-2 is for the IRS’ information purposes only.